jordanl/reseed/README.md

 If a match is found, it downloads corresponding .torrent file and re-adds it to your torrent client for reseeding.

-It handles renamed files and folders, e.g. uploader added edition information in the folder or renamed `Foo For Bar.flac` as `Foo for Bar.flac`.
+If the uploader has changed the filenames on the new tracker;
+e.g. if your torrent has
+`Foo For Bar.flac` but the tracker is looking for
+`Foo for Bar.flac`, this tool will handle that.

 ## Migration